KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 Simply enable the checking the **Required** property in this way will automatically prevent users from submitting forms with an empty field.
 The required flag will conveniently be ignored in case the field is not visible, this will allow you to configure conditionally mandatory fields.

-Another way of validating input is to use the **validate input rule** this allows greater flexibility in terms of when or what to validate, see [Validate input](/docs/platform/rules/form-actions/validate-input/) for more information.
+Another way of validating input is to use the **validate input rule** which allows for greater flexibility in terms of when or what to validate.
+See [Validate input](/docs/platform/rules/form-actions/validate-input/) for more information.

 In addition to changing field properties, you can configure [settings](#settings) to make processes perform the way you want.

 ## Settings

 In addition to **changing field properties** like [Input validation](#input-validation), you can **edit process, form and field** **settings**.
-Having settings at each level will allow you to tweak your process design in minute.
+Having settings at each level will allow you to tweak your process design in minutes.

 At the highest level, **process settings**  are found in the right-hand side pane of Kianda **Designer**.